Healthy Eyes Healthy People®

 HP2020 contains health goals and over 600 health objectives, which includes 8 objectives addressing eye and vision conditions, to be met by the year 2020.
 For more information about the HP 2020 vision objectives click here.

-In the past, the program has elected to directly link HEHP grants to federally-defined Healthy People® 2020 objectives.
-However, in an effort to tackle undiagnosed children’s vision disorders, this year’s HEHP grants will focus directly on addressing the AOA’s proposed children’s vision objective:
+The program has elected to directly link HEHP grants to federally-defined Healthy People® objectives.
+To encourage the growth of community-based solutions to reduce vision problems and eye diseases in adults, this year’s HEHP grants will focus directly on the Healthy People® 2020 (HP 2020) vision objectives:

 The eyes are an important, but often overlooked, part of overall health.
 Despite the preventable nature of some vision impairments, many people do not receive recommended exams.
 A visit to an eye care professional for a comprehensive dilated eye exam can help to detect common vision problems and eye diseases.

 Potential grantees should develop and clearly describe pathways to increase access to comprehensive vision and eye health care while also providing the AOA with non-identified data collected; including but not limited to patient demographics, vision /eye health diagnosis and treatment.

 Grantees should be aware that despite the current efforts to provide vision care for the general public, there is considerable evidence of disparities in both the access and utilization of professional vision care.
 Sadly, appropriate assurance of access to timely comprehensive vision care services by a professional eye care provider is often being sidetracked by vision screenings that produce an inordinate number of “false negatives” and /or symptomatic patients simply not being referred to professional eye care services directly.
 Healthy vision is an essential part of everyday life, influencing how Americans of all ages learn, communicate, work, play, and interact with the world.
 Yet millions of Americans live with visual impairment, and many more remain at risk for eye disease.